 This means that the washed process highlights the true character of a single origin bean like no other process.
 It’s why so many specialty coffees are washed.

 As Holly of North Star Roasters says, “Washed Ethiopian and Kenyan coffees are fantastic examples of the clarity of flavour that can be coaxed out if the coffee is processed correctly.”

 Washed coffee on drying beds at a farm in Ethiopia.
 Credit: Meklit Mersha

 2. Natural/Dry Processed Coffee

 The natural process, also known as the dry process, is a back-to-basics approach that stems from Ethiopia.
-The fruit is left on the bean, and there’s little disruption to the coffee while it dries.
+The fruit remains on the bean, and dries undisturbed.
 Although it needs less investment, it still requires certain climatic conditions to ensure the drying of the fruit and seed in time.

 Over time, the natural process has become considered a lower-quality method that can lead to inconsistent flavours.
 This inconsistency is often the result of unripe fruit drying and turning brown alongside ripe fruits.

 However, there are many who believe this process actually has the potential to create the most flavourful coffees – and that a comeback is just around the corner.
 If consistency is achieved, then many argue that natural coffees can match washed coffees for clarity, and also provide some more interesting notes and characteristics as well.
 You can see this happening in Brazil, among other places.